Measurement of scintillation response of CsI[Na] to low-energy nuclear recoils by COHERENT: COHERENT-4 endpoint measurement

-We fit the observed NR spectra using a prediction based on a MCNPX-Polimi simulation and a background contribution determined from out-of-time data.
+We fit the observed NR spectra using a prediction based on a MCNPX-Polimi simulation.
 Three QF models were tested: a constant of 7.2\% suggested by the original analysis of COHERENT-2 \cite{Scholz_2017} for 6-16 keV NR, the best-fit model from ref.~\cite{Collar_2019} and the trend from the updated COHERENT-1 results (Table \ref{Table_COH1}).
 The latter two were approximated by polynomial fits to data.
+We apply the quenching model taken at the respective energy to each neutron scattering act from the simulation.
+Then we sum quenched energy deposited by the same neutron and use this sum to produce a NR spectrum prediction.
+This approach allows us to account appropriately for the multiple scattering of neutrons.
+We complete the signal prediction with the background contribution determined from out-of-time data.
 The background rate for each sideband was fixed by the lengths of the timing windows.
 We observed differences in the background rate and spectra in the sidebands preceding (BG1) and following (BG2) the signal region.
 To account for this difference we take a weighted sum of the two in our signal region: $r*BG1+(1-r)*BG2$.
 This $r$ is profiled while fitting and allows the model to represent the rate of background in between two sidebands in the signal region.
 The fits are performed for the parts of the spectra with integrals larger than 11 PE.
 The trigger and selection efficiency is close to 100\% at such an energy deposition scale.
 The result of the fit for the 0.94 MeV neutron beam energy is shown in Figure \ref{fig:coh4_nr} (top).
 For this beam energy the fit value of $r$ for all QF models is very nearly 1.0 (fully BG1-like) so we can plot all the models after subtracting the same background spectrum.
 It can be seen that the COHERENT-1 model best fits the data.
 The $\chi^2/d.o.f.$ values for the constant 7.2\% model, the model from ref.~\cite{Collar_2019} and COHERENT-1 are 538/65, 180/65 and 60/65.
 When fitting the 1.26~MeV neutron data, the preferred $r$ value for the constant 7.2\% and ref.~\cite{Collar_2019} based QF models is still nearly 1.0 but lower for the COHERENT-1 model.
 For illustration, we overlay models on the residual spectrum using $r=1$ in Figure \ref{fig:coh4_nr} (bottom) making the discrepancy between data and model slightly worse for COHERENT-1 (2017/2020) compared to the best fit.
 The COHERENT-1 model still achieves the best $\chi^2/d.o.f.$ of 82/65, comparison to 139/65 and 372/65 for the one from \cite{Collar_2019} and the 7.2\% model.

 The COHERENT-4 measurement verifies the results of the tagged neutron COHERENT QF measurements presented in this work.
 The measurement is in very strong tension with both the constant $\sim$7.2\% QF trend suggested by \cite{Scholz_2017} and the model fit in \cite{Collar_2019}.